akesterson/purego-sdl3/examples/gpu-examples/basic_triangle/README.md

-This example code creates a triangle based on new sdl3 GPU API.
+This example code creates a triangle based on SDL3's new GPU API.
+It is a recreation of one of Caleb Cornett's [examples](https://github.com/TheSpydog/SDL_gpu_examples).

 Windows: